alexpolt/alexpolt.github.io/src/lenin.md

   Vladimir Ilyich is often used in Russia to refer to [Vladimir Lenin][v], a great russian revolutionary, who had an immence impact on the course of history.
-Today [communism][c] is mostly view in negative light, but, truth to be told, it is the socialists (bolsheviks) in the previous century who raised the questions of equality and social justice.
+Today [communism][c] is mostly view in negative light, but, truth to be told, it is the socialists ([bolsheviks][b]) in the previous century who raised the questions of equality and social justice.

   I was doing a [lights demo][d] and as a result made a WebGL rotating statue of Valimir Lenin.
   Best viewed in fullscreen.